isomerpages/govtech-stp/_travellers-from-malaysia/01b-rgl-terms-and-conditions.md

 2. Any Visit Pass issued to a traveller holding the SafeTravel Pass is also subject to these terms and conditions.
 Non-compliance with any of these terms and conditions may result in the traveller having his/her Visit Pass cancelled and being refused entry.

-3. The SafeTravel Pass is meant solely for short-term essential business/official travel and the traveller must exit Singapore within 14 days from date of arrival.
+3. The SafeTravel Pass is meant solely for short-term essential business/official travel.

 4. The traveller agrees to disclose, or for the medical provider to disclose, his/her COVID-19 PCR test results to the Sponsor, Host, and relevant government authorities in Singapore.